Published date: 7 Mar 2012

 Bonhams, however, is a house that prides itself on looking forward.
 This season marks the launch of New York's Contemporary Art department with a May sale that features Jean-Michel Basquiat's Mad, a work all the more poignant for being painted at the end of his self-destructive life.
 On the other side of the globe, Hong Kong also has a sale of contemporary Chinese art, featuring the modern masters, Chu Teh-Chun and Zao Wuo-Ki, both of whom moved to Paris in the 1940s.
 It provides a intriguing insight into the fusion of traditional Chinese techniques with western art practices.

-But then art and artifacts do bear witness to the past.
+But then art and artefacts do bear witness to the past.
 One of the most moving items we have ever offered is Captain Scott's farewell letter, written in his tent only days before his death at the South Pole.
 If you have tears, prepare to shed them.

 - Lucinda Bredin